War of the Worlds: Goliath: Plot

 The Martians landed on various countries and A.R.E.S. are deployed to repel the invasion.
-General Kurshnirov sets an ambush for some of the tripods and on knowing three Tripods had broke off, sends Eric's team to hunt the three Tripods.
-Eric and his team destroys two tripods with the aid of the militia, with only Eric's crew and Wilson, a member of the militia, surviving the encounter.
+Kurshnirov sets an ambush at New Mexico for some of the tripods and on knowing 3 Tripods had broken off, sends Eric's team to hunt the three Tripods.
+Eric and his team destroys two tripods with the aid of the local militia, with only Eric's crew and Wilson, a member of the militia, surviving the encounter.
 Wilson leads Eric to a factory which the Martians are using as a base.
 They discover that the Martians are capturing and harvesting humans, and building weapons for the invasion.
 The prisoners are rescued and the factory then destroyed.
 The Leviathan, A.R.E.S.'s flying warship, then arrives to evacuate the team.

-General Kurshnirov briefs Eric that the attacks were a feint to draw out A.R.E.S.'s forces out of New York and the Martians had attacked A.R.E.S.'s base in New York.
+Kurshnirov briefs Eric that the attacks were a feint to draw out A.R.E.S.'s forces out of New York and the Martians had attacked A.R.E.S.'s headquarters.
 New York is overrun with Roosevelt holding the A.R.E.S.'s base.
 The Martians breach the base and the Leviathan and Agemmon, A.R.E.S.'s other floating warship, arrive to relieve the siege and Roosevelt regains the base.
 Together, they destroy all the Martians in New York.

 As they are celebrating their victory, a large Martian spacecraft emerges from the waters near Liberty Island in New York Harbor.
 The spacecraft attacks A.R.E.S.'s base with devastating effects with its heat rays.
 Leviathan and Agemmon concentrate their attacks on the Martian spacecraft which causes it to attack both warships.
 Agemmon is then destroyed in a heat ray attack.
 The Leviathan flies low to avoid the heat rays while trying to get closer to it.
 A destroyed building falls on the Leviathan's bridge and caused it to crash to the buildings on its side.
 The crash causes Dimitri to fall off the bridge but he manages to cling to the side of the warship.
-General Kurshnirov attempts to save his son but he lets go of General Kurshnirov's hands to allow General Kurshnirov to regain control of the Leviathan.
-He calls out to General Kurshnirov "I love you, Father" as he falls to his death.
-General Kurshnirov regains control of the Leviathan and steer the warship in a collision course with the Martian spacecraft.
+GKurshnirov attempts to save his son but he lets go of General Kurshnirov's hands to allow General Kurshnirov to regain control of the Leviathan.
+He calls out to General Kurshnirov "I love you, Father." as he falls to his death.
+Kurshnirov regains control of the Leviathan and steer the warship in a collision course with the Martian spacecraft.
 They collide together and are destroyed, ending the invasion.

 Roosevelt rallies the survivors to rebuild Earth and bring the war to Mars.